Get Schooled

 Five students strolling towards a college building, backpacks slung over their shoulders, their backs turned to the camera - Top 10 Facts You Need to Know About the FAFSA

-Completing the FAFSA may qualify you for a variety of different types of financial aid
+Completing the FAFSA may make you eligible to receive different types of financial aid

 You and your contributors must set up a StudentAid.gov account (FSA ID) before completing the FAFSA

-You and your contributors (parents or spouses) are required to create StudentAid.gov accounts (FSA IDs) to access, complete, and submit the FAFSA.
+You and your contributors (parents or spouses) are required to create StudentAid.gov accounts (formerly known as FSA IDs) to access, complete, and submit the FAFSA.
 You will not be able to access the FAFSA without it.
 If you're creating a StudentAid.gov account for the first time, it's important to know that it can take up to 3 days to be authenticated.
-We recommend making your StudentAid.gov account a few days in advance of completing the FAFSA, so that when you're ready to sit down and fill out the form, it's already authenticated.
-This will save you the time and hassle of having to enter all of your personal information into the form manually.
+We recommend making your StudentAid.gov account a few days in advance of completing the FAFSA so that when you're ready to sit down and fill out the form, it's already authenticated.
+This will save you the time and hassle of having to enter all of your personal information onto the form manually.

 You will use financial information from two years ago